MalcolmSlaney/CrossCountryStats/README.md

   * Course difficulty
   * Runner's inate ability
-  * Runner's month-to-month improvement over the season
+  * Average runner's month-to-month improvement over the season
-  * Runner's year-to-year improvement over their career
+  * Average runner's year-to-year improvement over their career

 The model estimates a single number (ability or difficulty) for each runner and each course.